laravelnigeria/website/readme.md

 ## Requirements
 * Composer installed on the your machine
+* NPM if you are modifying SCSS, JS or Images
 * Twitter application and credentials, also set the env variables
 * Mailgun or any other mail driver (if you want to test the Contact form use Mailtrap.io)
 * Set up the required ENV variables, the more you set up the better though